 Interactive plate viewer

-When starting the plug-in (hint: the search bar is your friend...), a file dioalog opens, asking you to select the folder containing the plate data (the file filters indicate the supported systems).
-See above for a list of supported systems and to know which folder to point to.
+Search for “WellPlates in the search bar and click enter.
+A file dialog opens, asking you to choose the folder containing the plate data (see above the list of supported systems and which folder to point to).

-After selecting the plate folder, a progress bar indicates loading progress, and the well plate viewer appears.
+After selecting the plate folder, click on Play.
+A progress bar indicates loading progress, and the well plate viewer appears.

 - A sequence viewer with the first available field in the well.
 This viewer automatically updates to reflect any change in well or field selection based on user selection.